gene-git/blog/dual-root.rst

 A frequent question is why not just use RAID-1.
 The short answer is it's not simple to have the <esp> in the raid.
-While it is doable, it seems hacky and brittle to me, and as one person put it even bootctl wont work.
+While it is doable, it seems hacky and brittle to me, and as one person put it *bootctl update* doesn't work.
 See the bottom of this note for a link to a mailing list discussion that touches on this.

 The best way to do things, in my view, is to use RAID for dynamic data such as mail or databases